-For grading questions and regrading request, please contact the TA who graded your assignment by posting privately on Ed to the "instructors" and tagging the TA in the post.
-Don't post regrading request on Teams.
+For grading questions and regrading requests, please contact the instructional team by posting privately on Ed to the "instructors."
+Don't post re-grading requests on Teams.
 You should expect your grade to be posted after one week of the due date.
 If you submit the assignment late, it may take longer for your grade to be released.

 The instructional team will be using the class mailing list extensively to communicate with you.
 We will also frequently post information on Ed.
-It is your responsibility to keep up-to-date with these communiques and they are considered part of the required learning material.
+It is your responsibility to keep up-to-date with these communique and they are considered part of the required learning material.